English

 His own hike with llamas

-In 2020, right before the lockdown started due to the pandemic, Octavio invited some of us at RESPONSible Travel Peru to visit him at his lovely house in Urubamba and experience a short hike in company of his own llamas (also spelled lamas).
+In 2020, right before the lockdown started due to the pandemic, Octavio invited some of us at RESPONSible Travel Peru (which was our name back then) to visit him at his lovely house in Urubamba and experience a short hike in company of his own llamas (also spelled lamas).

-The excursion led to the nearby archaeological site of Chullpas de Kerocancha, a small set of ruins in the form of rooms aligned side by side in the mountain, facing the city.
+The excursion led to the nearby archaeological site of Chullpas de Kerocancha.
+This is a small set of ruins in the form of rooms aligned side by side in the mountain, facing the city.
 At that moment, only a handful of llamas accompanied the group of hikers.

 Octavio (in white) escorts the group when arriving at the chullpas.